wb1991/gitskills/README.md

-Creating a new branch is quick and simple for deb
+Creating a new branch is quick and simple for master